Armster15/arbor/README.md

 Arbor's core app is built in Swift, but it uniquely ships an embedded version of the Python runtime.
 This enables Arbor to use battle-tested libraries like [yt-dlp](https://github.com/yt-dlp/yt-dlp) directly on device.

+It also includes:
-It also includes built-in iCloud sync, so you can share your library across your Apple devices.
+- Built-in iCloud sync, so you can share your library across your Apple devices.
+- A built in Python dependency manager with `pip` so you can update dependencies without having to rebuild the app

 ## Local Setup